earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

 ```
 ```
-Dog, Bulldog similarity: 0.6215080618858337 show, brick similarity: 0.301258385181427
+Dog, Bulldog similarity: 0.6215080618858337 shoe, brick similarity: 0.301258385181427
 ```
-And we see that Dog is over twice as related to BullDog as shoe is to Brick.
-Seems vaguely right.
-Surpriingly to me, 'dog' is closer to 'cat' than to 'bulldog' but this will work for our purposes.
+We see that `dog` is over twice as related to `bulldog` as `shoe` is to `brick`.
+This seems vaguely right to me.
+Surprisingly, though, 'dog' is closer to 'cat' than to 'bulldog,' but this will work for our purposes.

 ## Text Embeddings

 So now we can do related words but in the real world it would be great to extend this to whole sentences, or titles or even full documents.
 The simple way to do this might be find the vector of each word in the document and then combine these vectors.

-This literally is a techique that can be used but it hits some problems.
-Primlarly the issue is that writing is complex.
+We can use this, but there are some issues.
+The primary problem is that writing is complex.
 The meaning of a sentence is not a combination of the meaning of the various words.
-"I like dogs" and "I hate dogs" mean the opposite but by combining the weights of indivisual vectors these will end up very close to each other, since all but 1 word is exactly that same.
-Meanwhile a sentence like "You love dogs" will end up further away, becasuse of the difference between "You and "I"
+"I like dogs" and "I hate dogs" mean the opposite, but combining the weights of individual vectors will end up very close to each other since all but 1 word is precisely the same.
+Meanwhile, a sentence like "You love dogs" will end up further away because of the difference between "You and "I"

 Thankfully, we now have better approaches.
-A text embedding is vector, similar to a word2vec vector, but produced based on a whole piece of text ( a word a sentence, a document ) that produces vectors based on a richer semantic understanding of the text.
+A text embedding is a vector, similar to a word2vec vector, but produced based on a whole piece of text ( a word, a sentence, a document ) that produces vectors based on a richer semantic understanding of the text.

 ```